hanumanraj07/Walmart-Clone/README.md

 ✨ Features

-✔ Fully responsive e-commerce layout
+✔ Fully responsive e-commerce layout <br>
-✔ Homepage, Categories, Product Details, Cart UI, and more ✔ Reusable and modular components
+✔ Homepage, Categories, Product Details, Cart UI, and more<br>
+✔ Reusable and modular components<br>
-✔ Modern grid & card-based designs
+✔ Modern grid & card-based designs<br>
-✔ Search bar UI (static or functional depending on your implementation) ✔ Smooth animations (optional)
+✔ Search bar UI (static or functional depending on your implementation)<br>
+✔ Smooth animations <br>
-✔ Fast loading & optimized structure
+✔ Fast loading & optimized structure<br>

 (If you want, I can customize this to match your actual features.)